11/6/2024

 Mark Eubanks

 Sure.
 Yeah, thanks, George.
-You know, again, we've we've talked about this business largely, you know, depends on on kind of a global macro world around precious metals and currency and bank notes.
-But I think the other thing to think about is, you know, it's not we're not helpless in improving our results and we're not waiting for this to happen to us.
-I think that the new leader not air that disjoined us.
-You know, really, I think we'll have an opportunity to take a fresh look at the business.
-Take a fresh look at the end markets.
-Take a fresh look at how we attack those in markets and how we cover customers, how we expand services.
-And I think this is always, you know, healthy in in in businesses with, you know, with with leadership changes.
-I also think as we think about strengthening our operating cadence around these services, as well as the predictability around the future guidance and forecast, we think, you know, will help as well.
-You know, not air brings up a pretty strong background, you know, from his past and and really being able to set, you know, set a strong agenda and really being able to to create a high say do relative to forecast and outlook.
-So, so again, we're we're excited about that.
-I think the other is, you know, I mentioned it in my prepared remarks.
-You know, not also comes, you know, from other global companies as well.
-You know, that can really help continue to big things really focus on, you know, improving our talent agenda and making sure that we're attracting the the best people into the industry, as well as, you know, strengthen our compliance culture.
-And this is something that, you know, we've we've talked about, you know, in the, you know, previously around making sure that we're doing business right and setting the right tone, not only with our employees, but, you know, with our customers and the rest of the market.
-And I know he's committed to doing that and has done that in a prior this prior life.
+You know, again, we've talked about this business largely, you know, depends on kind of the global macro world around precious metals and currency and banknotes.
+But I think the other thing to think about is, you know, it's not – We're not helpless in improving our results, and we're not waiting for this to happen to us.
+I think the new leader, Nader, that's joined us, really, I think we'll have an opportunity to take a fresh look at the business, take a fresh look at the end markets, take a fresh look at how we attack those end markets and how we cover customers, how we expand services.
+And I think this is always healthy in businesses with leadership changes.
+I ALSO THINK AS WE THINK ABOUT STRENGTHENING OUR OPERATING CADENCE AROUND THESE SERVICES AS WELL AS THE PREDICTABILITY AROUND THE FUTURE GUIDANCE AND FORECAST, WE THINK WILL HELP AS WELL.
+NADER BRINGS UP A PRETTY STRONG BACKGROUND FROM HIS PAST AND REALLY BEING ABLE TO SET you know, set a strong agenda and really, you know, being able to create a high say-do relative to forecast and outlook.
+So, again, we're excited about that.
+I think the other is, you know, I mentioned it in my prepared remarks, you know, Nader also comes, you know, from other global companies as well, you know, that can really help continue two big things, really focus on, you know, you know, improving our talent agenda and making sure that we're attracting the best people into the industry, as well as, you know, strengthen our compliance culture.
+And this is something that, you know, we've talked about, you know, in the, you know, previously around making sure that we're doing business right and setting the right tone, not only with our employees, but, you know, with our customers and the rest of the market.
+And I know he's committed to doing that and has done that in his prior life.

 speaker